unicef/publicgoods-toolkit/policy.md

 d'auteurs" aspect of copyright law that exists in some jurisdictions.
 That may or may not be a useful detail for DPG policy.)

-Thus open source licenses are simply formal statements by the copyright holder, granting explicit permission to copy and share without limitation, including sharing modified versions.
-Open source licenses originated with software, and therefore the most mature body of legal texts related to open licensing is found there (the non-software "open content" licenses are somewhat more recent, although at this point the oldest ones have existed for more than a decade and they have, like open source software licenses, undergone some revisions).
+Thus open-source licenses are simply formal statements by the copyright holder, granting explicit permission to copy and share without limitation, including sharing modified versions.  open-source licenses originated with software, and therefore the most mature body of legal texts related to open licensing is found there (the non-software "open content" licenses are somewhat more recent, although at this point the oldest ones have existed for more than a decade and they have, like open-source software licenses, undergone some revisions).
 Importantly, the permission to share modified versions has been present since the beginning.
 With software, the modifications one usually wants to make are things like fixing bugs or